seejwy/skapi-doc/authentication/README.md

 </form>
 ```

 This example demonstrates a login form that uses the `login()` method to handle the form submission.
-The `response` callback function is executed upon successful login, and the `onerror` callback function is executed if the login fails.
+The `response` callback will return the user information upon successful login.

 </template>
 </CodeSwitcher>